ctrltz/meegsim/docs/user_guide/advanced/customization.rst

 =============

-If the built-in functions for location, waveform or coupling do not satisfy the needs of your project, you are always welcome use a custom function instead.
+If the built-in functions for location, waveform or coupling do not satisfy the needs of your project, you are always welcome use a custom function instead (either created by you or re-used from another toolbox).
 In this section, we provide a short description of requirements for such functions:

 * which arguments should be accepted (but not necessarily used)